syncfusion-content/install-docs/Common/Essential-Studio/Utilities/Utilities.md

    Syncfusion products typically have a common base library that forms the basis for the Windows and Web variants.
 The library category to be built is specified using the Product Type.
 This frame has eight options.
 All is selected by default.
 You can click the required product's button to perform the build operation.

-   > Note: For assemblies that are not built and pre-compiled, assemblies that ship with the product is automatically used.
+   N> For assemblies that are not built and pre-compiled, assemblies that ship with the product is automatically used.

 4. Assembly Type